femboypig/brew/development.md

 ## Project Overview

-Brew is a modern Minecraft launcher built with Tauri, combining Rust (backend) and React/TypeScript (frontend).
+Intelligence is a modern Minecraft launcher built with Tauri, combining Rust (backend) and React/TypeScript (frontend).

 ## Prerequisites